white92d15b7/Null-Array-Setup/README.md

 If you do, congratulations!
 You have now setup a NAV.
 If you do not, please contact support on Discord or Telegram and they will be happy to assist you.

-This guiide was created by a community member.
-NulleXReb.
+This guide was created by a community member.  ***NulleXReb***.
 If it has helped you in anyway, made your day, or was the clutch in getting your Array running drop the guy some rewards @

 NLX- AdoZ9zYgequjf7KttfLyj7ucyrBigh937T